blob42/Instrukt/README.md

 ## Vision

-I believe that AI should be accessible to everyone and not a walled garden for big corporations and SaaS services.
+AI should be accessible to everyone and not a walled garden for big corporations and SaaS services.

-I hope my contributions will help create tools that empower users without compromising their freedoms.
-The long-term goal for Instrukt is to make it usable with minimal reliance on external services, giving users the choice to opt for local models and self-hosted services.
+Instrukt is a modest contribution to create tools that empower users without compromising their freedoms.
+The short-term goal is to make it usable with minimal reliance on external APIs and services, giving users the choice to opt for local models and self-hosted services.

 # License